 The Bachelor of Science in Mathematics is Wright State University's standard college mathematics program.
-It should be selected by students who wish to study mathematics per se, rather than statistics, computing, or applications of mathematics.It is also the program of choice for those who intend to pursue mathematics (or closely related disciplines) at the graduate level.
-Students who wish to prepare for entry into the job market can do so in this program by wisely choosing among the many available electives.
+Select this program if you wish to study mathematics per se, rather than statistics, computing, or applications of mathematics.It may also be the program you choose if you intend to pursue mathematics (or closely related disciplines) at the graduate level.
+If you wish to prepare for entry into the job market, you can do so in this program by wisely choosing among the many available electives.

 Modern mathematics has several major branches.
 The three most commonly studied by undergraduate mathematics majors are algebra, geometry and topology, and analysis.
 Well-prepared freshmen will have sampled parts of the first two of these in high school algebra, geometry, and trigonometry.
 In college, mathematics majors encounter the beginning topic in the third branch—analysis—in their calculus classes.

 Don’t limit yourself to one career field!
 Wright State University’s undergraduate and graduate programs in mathematics and statistics give you many options.
 You can prepare for further graduate work.
 If you want to enter the workforce immediately upon graduating you will have the tools that provide you with almost limitless employment options.

 Hands-on experience is part of developing the analytical and quantitative skills you came to college to acquire.
 Our many business partners in the Dayton area mean you have access to top experts and facilities where you can apply your knowledge to real-world problems—and perhaps find your future career—during internships, co-ops, job shadowing, research, and other learning experiences.